Mean, Median and Mode in Plain English

 Mode is the value that appears most frequently in a dataset.
 A dataset can be unimodal, bimodal, multimodal, or have no mode at all.

 All three are measures of central tendency — statistics that summarize the center or "typical value" of a dataset.
 They answer the same question ("what is a representative value?") but in three fundamentally different ways.
-According to the NIST/SEMATECH e-Handbook of Statistical Methods, selecting the appropriate measure of location (central tendency) is one of the foundational decisions in descriptive statistics.
-The team at Statistics Fundamentals has built this reference page to make that decision clear and permanent.
+According to the NIST/SEMATECH e-Handbook of Statistical Methods, selecting the appropriate measure of location is one of the foundational decisions in descriptive statistics.
+Choosing the wrong measure gives a technically accurate but fundamentally misleading result — which is why understanding the differences matters.

 - Mean: x̄ = Σx / n | sensitive to outliers | best for symmetric data